Zahidul-Turja/devedu-an-e-learnig-platform/README.md

 3. Logged in
     * User can now enroll to course (See 4. enroll into course for detail)
     * Gift others course using the `gift` button(see 5. gift course for detail)
-    * From the navigataion bar user can go to their profile and edit information
+    * From the navigation bar user can go to their profile and edit information
     * Courses which are already enrolled will be shown there with a progress bar in the bottom of the course
     * By clicking the course from the profile page user can start learning
     * Videos will be started where you left it last time
-    * if 90% of the course is finished then a `Get Certificate` button will be arrieved below the progressbar for that perticular course which will generate a certificate
+    * If 90% of the course is finished then a `Get Certificate` button will be arrived below the progressbar for that perticular course which will generate a certificate

 4. Enroll into courses
     * `Enroll` button will take the user to a payment page
     * There is a link highlighted `Stripe`
     * Click the link and this will take to a page and if scrolled down, user will find some **Dummy card** number
     * Use any card number from there
-    * `MM/YY` refers to any furure date.
+    * `MM/YY` refers to any future date.
 Use any future date you want i.g. **09/35**(September-2035)
     * Use random 3 digits for CVC code and random 5 digits for zip code
     * If everything was good then a success page will be redirected